jasngu/jasngu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m now a Ph.D. student at Department of Statistics, The Chinese University of Hong Kong (CUHK) advised by Professor [Jiacheng Zhang](https://www.sta.cuhk.edu.hk/jiachengzh/).
+I’m now a Ph.D. student at [the Department of Statistics and Data Science](https://www.sta.cuhk.edu.hk/), The Chinese University of Hong Kong (CUHK) advised by Professor [Jiacheng Zhang](https://www.sta.cuhk.edu.hk/jiachengzh/).
-Previously, I received my degree of Bachelor of Science with Honours, First Class from CUHK in 2025 majoring in Mathematics (Stream: Enrichment)
-(Stream: Computational and Applied Mathematics).
+Previously, I received my degree of Bachelor of Science with Honours, First Class from CUHK in 2025 majoring in Mathematics (Double Streams: Enrichment Stream and Computational and Applied Mathematics Stream) .

 My research interest includes financial mathematics and stochastic analysis.